DmitryRendov/aws-sandbox-terraform/README.md

 On the next page, enter the appropriate account number, such as 091599657285 in the case of the Prod account.
-The role will be your firstNameLastName (i.e. dmitry_rendov).
+The role will be your firstNameLastName (i.e., dmitry_rendov).
 The alias is whatever helps you remember which environment you are entering.
 The list of prior roles in Role History is stored in a cookie, which periodically disappears.
 To avoid this frustration, see below for a helpful browser extension to greatly simplify role switching (and let you see more than 5 prior roles)

 ### Logging in to AWS Web Console access
-The main entry point to AWS Console access is logging in via Bastion account https://500976330694.signin.aws.amazon.com/console.
+The main entry point to AWS Console access is logging in via Bastion account https://501055688096.signin.aws.amazon.com/console.
 This is the bastion account that contains all your IAM user.
-After logging in you can assume roles, as described above, depending on what you need to do.
+After logging in, you can assume roles, as described above, depending on what you need to do.

-Since our policies require MFA periodically, you will need to (at least once per day), ensure you get a new STS token.
+Since our policies require MFA periodically, you will need to ensure you get a new STS token.
 Our helpful wrapper script will do this for you
 ```aws-login.sh login```
 #You will be prompted to enter your MFA token
 Once you have gotten a new daily token, you will be able to use the CLI to do your job.
 The AWS CLI supports multiple ways of telling it what profile to use when executing commands.